 Daily attendance provides your child with the maximum opportunity to benefit from the program.
 Your child must arrive to school on time in order to receive the maximum benefit of the academic year.
-It is your responsibility to call the classroom when your child is going to be late or absent.
+You must call the classroom when your child is going to be late or absent.
 All unverified absences will be counted as unexcused.
 Excessive absences and tardiness may result in the termination of services.

-- If your child will be arriving to school late or will be absent contact the classroom by phone, prior to his/her arrival time. - If your child is absent without a notification from you, the teacher will contact you. - After five consecutive days of absence, other support staff will contact you to offer assistance. - You must verify all absences in writing by stating the reason for absence and signing your complete signature (in ink) in the space provided on the sign-in/out sheet.
-The specific excuse must be written each day that the child is absent. - If you are on a fee schedule, you will not receive credit for excused absences or best interest days.
-The State of California requires that fees are still charged for all contracted days, whether the child attends or not. - Leaves of Absence for extenuating circumstances for Full Day families may be granted by the Registration Supervisor. - Adults listed on the Emergency card must sign your child in and out on a daily basis with the correct times indicated.
+- If your child will be arriving to school late or will be absent contact the classroom by phone, prior to his/her arrival time. - If your child is absent without contact from you, the teacher will contact you. - After five consecutive days of absence, other support staff will contact you to offer assistance. - You must verify all absences in writing by stating the reason for absence and signing your complete signature (in ink) in the space provided on the sign-in/out sheet.
+The specific excuse must be written each day that the child is absent. - If you are on a fee, you will not receive credit for excused absences or best interest days.
+The State of California requires that fees are still charged for all contracted days, whether the child attends or not. - Leaves of Absence for extenuating circumstances for Full Day families may be granted by the Registration Supervisor. - A responsible adult must sign your child in and out on a daily basis with the correct times indicated.